Table of Contents:

 Experiment with intermittent fasting

 Intermittent fasting is an eating pattern where you cycle between periods of eating and fasting.
 For example, one such pattern could involve only eating during an 8-hour window during the day.
-Several studies have shown that intermittent fasting may have important benefits for brain health including increasing the growth of new neurons and protecting the brain from damage.
+Several studies have shown that intermittent fasting may have important benefits for brain health including increasing the growth of new neurons.

 What brain diet is best for me?